Shubhamrawat5/whatsapp-bot/README.md

 2. Add ffmpeg (_for sticker support_) in your heroku app using `heroku buildpacks:add https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest.git -a <your-app-name>`
 3. After adding ffmpeg now add 'Heroku Buildpack for Node.js' using `heroku buildpacks:add https://github.com/heroku/heroku-buildpack-nodejs.git -a <your-app-name>`
 4. Now add 'Heroku Buildpack for tesseract' using `heroku buildpacks:add https://github.com/pathwaysmedical/heroku-buildpack-tesseract`
-5. Now download or clone the `whatsapp-bot` repo from (https://github.com/shubhamrawat5/whatsapp-bot)
+5. Now download or clone the whatsapp-bot repo by `git clone https://github.com/Shubhamrawat5/whatsapp-bot.git`
-6. Now enter in `whatsapp-bot` directory using `cd whatsapp-bot` in command prompt or terminal.
+6. Now enter in whatsapp-bot directory using `cd whatsapp-bot` in command prompt or terminal.
-7. Now init the git using `git init`
-8. Create the remote region using `heroku git:remote -a <your-app-name>`
+7. Create the remote region using `heroku git:remote -a <your-app-name>`
-9. Now deploy the repo in your heroku app using :
+8. Now push the local repo in your heroku app using `git push heroku master`
-   - `git add .`
-   - `git commit -am "first commit"`
-   - `git push heroku master`
-10. Now after the deploy process is completed use `heroku logs -a <your-app-name> --tail` to get real time logs from heroku app.
+9. Now after the deploy process is completed use `heroku logs -a <your-app-name> --tail` to get real time logs from heroku app.
-11. In real time logs it will automatically ask you for login using qr code just simple scan the qr code using your whatsapp web section, and you are done.
+10. In real time logs it will automatically ask you for login using qr code just simple scan the qr code using your whatsapp web section, and you are done.

-12. Scan QR code with you phone. done!
+Now Bot will start working!!

 # Features:- :rocket: